Enhanced Response Envelope via Envelope Regularization: Introduction

 In this paper, we propose the enhanced response envelope for high-dimensional data by incorporating a novel envelope regularization term in its formulation.
 The envelope regularization term respects the fundamental idea of the original envelope model by considering the presence of the material and immaterial parts of the response in the model.
-The enhancements are twofold.
+The enhancements resulting from the enhanced response envelope are twofold.
 First, our enhanced response envelope estimator can handle both low- and high-dimensional data, while the original envelope estimator can only handle low-dimensional data where the sample size $n$ is smaller than the number of predictors $p$.
 From the connection between the original envelope estimator and the enhanced response envelope estimator in low-dimension, we extend the definition of the original envelope estimator to high-dimensional data by considering the limiting case of the enhanced response envelope estimator with a vanishing regularization parameter; see the discussion in Section \ref{sec:2-new-esti}.
 Second, we prove that the enhanced response envelope can reduce the prediction risk relative to the original envelope for all values of $n$ and $p$.
 Moreover, we study the asymptotics of the prediction risk for the original envelope estimator and the enhanced response envelope estimator when both $n,p\rightarrow \infty$ and their ratio converges to a nonzero constant $p/n\rightarrow \gamma\in (0,\infty)$.
-This kind of asymptotic regime has been considered in high-dimensional machine learning theory \citep{el2018impact,dobriban2018high,liang2020,hastie2022surprises} for analyzing the behavior of prediction risk of certain predictive models.
+This kind of asymptotic regime has been considered in high-dimensional machine learning theory \citep{el2018impact,dobriban2018high,liang2020,hastie2022surprises} for analyzing the behaviour of prediction risk of certain predictive models.
 We derive an interesting asymptotic prediction risk curve for the envelope estimator.
 The risk increases as $\gamma$ increases, and then decreases after $\gamma>1$.
-This phenomenon is known as the double descent phenomenon in the machine learning literature.
-Although the double descent phenomenon has been observed for neural networks and ridgeless regression \citep{belkin2019reconciling,hastie2022surprises}, this is the first time that such a phenomenon is shown for the envelope models.
+This phenomenon is known as double descent phenomenon in the machine learning literature \citep{belkin2019reconciling}.

+The enhanced response envelope is particularly valuable when dealing with data where the number of predictors is close to or moderately larger than the number of samples.
+In such scenarios, our asymptotic theoretical results and simulation findings demonstrate a substantial reduction in the prediction risk achieved by the enhanced response envelope compared with the original envelope method.